revealapp/Revert/README.md

 ## View Controllers

-All view controllers apartfrom `HomeViewController` and `InfoViewController` inherit from either one of the following custom view controllers:
+All view controllers apart from `HomeViewController` and `InfoViewController` inherit from either one of the following custom view controllers:

 - `RevertViewController`
 - `RevertTableViewController`